Concept Ideation -

 It’s About The Journey

-For this project, I was part of a small team tasked with elevating the Clearance “Tent Events” for Dick’s Sporting Goods.
-With a limited budget, a fast turnaround, and the added complexity that some stores hosted outdoor tents while others kept clearance indoors, we needed a solution that was both flexible and impactful.
+For this project, I was part of a small team tasked with reimagining Dick’s Sporting Goods’ Clearance “Tent Events.”
+The brief came with familiar constraints: limited budget, fast turnaround, and the added complexity of execution across stores that hosted outdoor tents as well as locations that ran clearance events indoors.
+The solution needed to be flexible, cost-effective, and visually impactful across environments.

-I was drawn to the idea of using stencils and chalk as a cost-effective, non-permanent way to create buzz.
-This chalk aesthetic extended into the signage system, texture treatments, and overall visual language.
-We developed stencil kits that were sent to stores, giving each location a way to bring the event branding to life in a bold, playful, and scalable way.
+The creative solution centered on using stencils and chalk as a non-permanent, highly scalable way to generate impact.
+This approach informed the entire visual language—from signage and textures to wayfinding and environmental graphics.
+We produced stencil kits that could be shipped to stores, giving each location a consistent yet flexible toolkit to bring the event to life in a bold, playful way.

-The concept proved so effective that the clearance event branding was adopted long-term, appearing not only in-store but also in newspaper inserts, direct mailers, and more in subsequent years.
-This project highlighted how a thoughtful creative process—grounded in research, collaboration, and resourceful execution—can turn a tight brief into a lasting brand experience.
+The concept proved effective enough to extend beyond the initial activation.
+The clearance event branding was adopted long-term and expanded into newspaper inserts, direct mail, and additional marketing touchpoints in subsequent years.
+More than a single campaign, the project demonstrated how a thoughtful creative process—rooted in research, collaboration, and resourceful execution—can transform a constrained brief into a lasting brand experience.

 Previous